Nickwang3/Big-League-Prophet/README.md

 # machineLearningBaseball

-run salaryDataReader.py to update salary data file
+In this order:

-mlbScraper.py is called upon by createPlayerObject.py to grab a players statistics from ESPN
+run PlayerDatabase.py to update the postgreSQL player database with salary data, player statistics, and player IDS

-run PlayerDatabase.py to update the postgreSQL player database
+run dataModels.py to update the machine learning training models for predictions

-run dataWeighting.py to update prediction models
+run Predictions.py to update the player databases salary predictions for each player

 to run the program, run flaskbootstrapapp.py

-currently the website allows user to enter a player and the team they are on and it will display their stats and a prediction for annual salary based on average war and peak war for their career.
+currently the website allows user to search for a player and it will display their stats and a prediction for annual salary based on weighted war, average war and peak war for their career.
 User can also explore prediction leaderboards for each salary prediction model.